Khloe Kardashian Gushes Over Tristan Thompson, Says He’s Grown From Cheating Scandal

-Khloe Kardashian is speaking out further about her baby daddy Tristan Thompson’s cheating scandal, and she’s being brutally honest.
+Khloe Kardashian is speaking out further about boyfriend Tristan Thompson’s cheating scandal, and she’s being brutally honest.

 Fans had a lot to say to Khloe after she posted the clip, including sending her love and support, criticizing her for still being with Tristan, and asking why the NBA star cheated in the first place.